dmschauer/fastapi-demo-app/README.md

 This will create and run a container named coursesapi and map port 8000 from within the Docker container to port 5000 on your machine, i.e. the mapping is Local:Container.
 Now if you access port 5000 on localhost, your request will be forwarded to within the Docker container listening on it.

+Alternatively you can run `docker-compose up`.
+It will also start the container (under a different name) with the same port mapping specified in `docker-compose.yml`.

 # In real life...

 ...you would typically PUSH your image onto a Docker image registry from where someone else can PULL it.